rukai/PF_Sandbox/manual.md

 ## Command line

-While PF ENGINE is running you can send commands to it via your systems command line.
+While PF Sandbox is running you can send commands to it via your systems command line.

 The pf engine command line is very powerful, at the price of complexity.
 We recommend you work through the Command Line section of the [Editor Tutorial](editor-tutorial.md) first, to get a feel for what commands are.